 - The minimum number of flight hours for the issue of PPL(H) is 45, of which 25 must be dual instruction and 10 solo.

-- During your 45 hours training you will learn a variety of different air exercises, from the obvious achievements such as learning to hover a helicopter, through to navigation and also flying into large international airports.
+- During your 45 hours training you will learn a variety of different air exercises, from the obvious achievements such as learning to hover a helicopter, through to navigation and landing at off airfield landing sites such as hotels and restaurants.

 - A Class 2 Medical Certificate will be required before you fly solo.
 We can help arrange this with a local Medical Examiner.